wferebee/ContactSim/README.md

 ## Technology Used -
 * C#
 * ASP.NET Core Web API
-* LiteDB ( a light weight in memory db in this case)
+* LiteDB ( a light weight in-memory db in this case. - check appSettings for config)
 * Swagger UI

 * Repository Pattern for Dependency Injection of services